On April 3, 1958 — 60 years ago — our Alfa Romeo Giulietta Sprint Veloce rolled off the assembly line in Arese, Italy.

 Every year, SCM sponsors a class of Alfas at Concorso Italiano.
 Two years ago it was Duettos, and we had a glorious time driving the 1967 SCM Roundtail down.
 Last year, it was GTVs.
 SCM Read More

 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends February 15, at Midnight PST.
+Voting ends March 6, at Midnight PST.
 If you have any additional thoughts about SCM, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.